Introduction

-In system design, a graph database is classified as a NoSQL database because it does not use the tabular structure of a traditional SQL database.
-Instead, it stores data in a graph-like structure, with nodes representing entities and edges representing relationships.
+- In distributed systems, a graph database is a NoSQL database because it does not use the tabular structure of a traditional SQL database.

-- In the field of life sciences, graph databases help us understand the complex relationships between genes, proteins, and diseases, leading to advancements in drug discovery and personalized medicine.
+- In life sciences, graph databases can be used to understand complex relationships between genes, proteins, and diseases, leading to advancements in drug discovery and personalized medicine.

-Why we prefer graph database over relational databases?
+When do we prefer graph databases over relational databases?

-- In such a scenario, we might need to perform a JOIN operation between the “users” and “connections” tables to analyze relationships.
+In such a scenario, we might need to perform a JOIN operation between the “users” and “connections” tables to analyze relationships.
 This can be time-consuming and resource-intensive if there are large amounts of data and relationships.
-For example, if we want to find all friends of a user, we might need to perform a JOIN operation that matches the user’s ID with the IDs of all their friends in the “connections” table.
-This operation can be slow with the increase in the number of relationships and users, which could lead to long wait times and poor user experience.
+For example, if we want to find all friends of a user, we need to perform a JOIN operation that matches the user’s ID with the IDs of all their friends in the “connections” table.

-- On another side, the rigid schema of traditional relational databases can limit the flexibility and scalability of the database.
-For example, if we want to add a new type of relationship, we might need to modify the schema of the “connections” table.
+On the other hand, the rigid schema of relational databases can limit the flexibility and scalability of the database.
+For example, if we want to add a new type of relationship, we need to modify the schema of the “connections” table.
 This can be a complex and time-consuming process.
-In other words, this can make it difficult for us to adapt to changing requirements and increase latency.
+In other words, this can make it difficult to adapt to changing requirements and increase latency.

 Some popular graph databases